 The University of Hawaii at Manoa Master’s Entry Program in Nursing (MEPN) is designed for those students who do not have a nursing license, who possess a bachelor’s degree in a field other than nursing, and who want to pursue a career as a nurse.
 The 52 credit program takes two years to complete.
-The first year, which spans a full 12 months, prepares students to take the National Council Licensure Examination – Registered Nurse (NCLEX-RN).
+The first year, which spans a full 12 months, prepares students to take the National Council Licensure Examination Registered Nurse (NCLEX-RN).
 Nursing students must take and pass the NCLEX exam prior to beginning clinical courses.
 The second year of the MEPN program focuses on the traditional MSN curriculum.
-Graduate students in the MSN program may choose from one of several specialties including: nurse practitioner, adult health clinical nurse specialist, and nursing executive leadership.
+Graduate students in the MSN program may choose from one of the several specialties including nurse practitioner, adult health clinical nurse specialist, and nursing executive leadership.
 The MSN program generally requires between 44 credits and 64 credits depending on the specialty.

 Western Governors University

 Western Governors University affords graduate students in Hawaii the opportunity to earn a Master of Science in Nursing (MSN) entirely online.
 Nursing students may choose to concentrate in nursing education or nursing management and leadership.
 Both programs require 38 credits to fulfill degree requirements and typically take between two and two-and-a-half years to complete.
-All graduate nursing students must complete core nursing courses and coursework in the concentration in addition to a capstone course and a mandatory 40 hour practicum.
+All graduate nursing students must complete core nursing courses and coursework in the concentration in addition to a capstone course and a mandatory 40-hour practicum.
 Successful applicants to the program generally already hold a Bachelor of Science in Nursing (BSN) and possess a current registered nurse’s license.

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/